CenterForOpenScience/scrapi/README.md

 ## Getting started

-- You will need to:
+- To run absolutely everyting, you will need to:
     - Install requirements.
     - Install Elasticsearch
     - Install Cassandra
     - Install harvesters
     - Install rabbitmq
+    -
+- To only run harvesters locally, you do not have to install rabbitmq

 ### Requirements